 Variations of the ISO14443 specification include A, B, and C, which specify chips from either specific or various manufacturers.
 A=NXP-(Philips) B=Everybody else and C=Sony only chips.
 Contactless card drawbacks include the limits of cryptographic functions and user memory, versus microprocessor cards and the limited distance between card and reader required for operation.

 These cards have multiple methods of communications, including ISO7816, ISO14443 and UHF gen 2.
 How the card is made determines if it is a Hybrid or dual interface card.
 The term can also include cards that have a magnetic-stripe and or bar-code as well.

-Dual-Interface Smart Cards one visible chip controlling both a contact and contactless communication exchange.
-The chip may be attached to the embedded antenna through a hard connection, inductive method or with a flexible bump mechanism.
+These cards have one chip controlling the communication interfaces.
+The chip may be attached to the embedded antenna through a hard connection, inductive coupling method or with a flexible bump mechanism.

 These types of cards are for a specific market solution.
 For example, there are cards where the fingerprint sensor is built on the card.
 Or one company has built a card that generates a one-time password and displays the data for use with an online banking application.
 Vault cards have rewriteable magnetic stripes.
 Each of these technologies is specific to a particular vendor and is typically patented.

 NFC Enable Devices